imazen/Graphics-vNext/README.md

 Unless we start now, there will be **NO** image-processing story ready when ASP.NET vNext and .NET Core reach stable status.
 Given the popularity of images inside webapps, this might affect adoption.

-**We're actively looking for companies to help sponsor the replacement, libgd.net** We've invested as much time and money as we've had available for the last two years (and got a ton of stuff done, see end of page), but it's not enough.
+~~We're actively looking for companies to help sponsor the replacement, libgd.net.~~  We've invested as much time and money as we've had available for the last two years (and got a ton of stuff done, see end of page), but it's not enough.
 We're still 6 aggressive months away from beta and 12 months away from stable, and we've had to stop development for funding reasons.

 Among the improvements we can bring to the table - better quality and 8-22x higher throughput compared to System.Drawing.Bitmap.DrawImage.
 If you spend a lot on server infrastructure, or have a business model (like e-commerce) that is affected by image quality, you should [contact us](http://www.imazen.io/contact).
 Our algorithms can process 1.9 gigapixels per second on a laptop VM; if moved to the YCbCr colorspace and flattened with the decoder, we suspect 3+ gigapixels/second to be possible.
 For a CDN or search engine, we would expect this to provide immediate ROI.